University Mission Statement

 As a public research university, Texas Tech advances knowledge through innovative and creative teaching, research, and scholarship.
 The university is dedicated to student success by preparing learners to be ethical leaders for a diverse and globally competitive workforce.
 The university is committed to enhancing the cultural and economic development of the state, nation, and world.

 Texas Tech University is the largest institution of the Texas Tech University System.
-More than 31,600 students attend classes in Lubbock on the 1,839-acre campus.
-The university also operates the Research Center-East Campus (Lubbock); Texas Tech University Farm at Pantex in the Texas Panhandle; research facilities at Reese Technology Center (west of Lubbock); agricultural field laboratories at New Deal; Texas Tech University Center at Junction (411-acre educational facility in the Texas Hill Country); and off-campus educational sites at El Paso, Fredericksburg, Highland Lakes, and Waco.
+More than 38,000 students attend classes in Lubbock on the 1,839-acre campus.
+The university also operates the Research Center-East Campus (Lubbock); Texas Tech University Farm at Pantex in the Texas Panhandle; research facilities at Reese Technology Center (west of Lubbock); agricultural field laboratories at New Deal; Texas Tech University Center at Junction (411-acre educational facility in the Texas Hill Country); and off-campus educational sites at El Paso, Fredericksburg, Highland Lakes, Waco, Collin County, and Johnson County.

 Originally named Texas Technological College, the college opened in 1925 with six buildings and an enrollment of 914.
-Graduate instruction did not begin until 1927 within the School of Liberal Arts.
+Graduate instruction began in 1927 within the School of Liberal Arts.
 A "Division of Graduate Studies" was established in 1935 and eventually became known as the Graduate School in 1954.

 By action of the Texas State Legislature, Texas Technological College formally became Texas Tech University on September 1, 1969.
 At that time the schools of Agricultural Sciences, Arts and Sciences, Business Administration, Education, Engineering, and Home Economics also became known as "colleges."
 Architecture became a college in 1986.
-Two colleges changed their names in 1993 to reflect the broadening fields each serves: the College of Agricultural Sciences became the College of Agricultural Sciences and Natural Resources and the College of Home Economics became the College of Human Sciences.
-The Honors College was established in 1998, and the College of Visual and Performing Arts opened in 2002.
-Media and Communication became a college in 2004.
+Two colleges changed their names in 1993 to reflect the broadening fields each serves: the College of Agricultural Sciences became the College of Agricultural Sciences & Natural Resources, and the College of Home Economics became the College of Human Sciences.
+The Honors College was established in 1998, and the J.T. & Margaret Talkington College of Visual & Performing Arts opened in 2002.
+Media & Communication became a college in 2004.